 In August 2012 the Management Board initiated the development of Draft Addendum III with the goal of reducing mortality on all life stages of American eel.
 The addendum was initiated in repose to the findings of the 2012 Benchmark stock assessment which declared American eel stock along the US East Coast as depleted.
-The Management Board will approve the final measures, if any, in 2013.
+The Management Board approved Addendum III in August 2013.
+The addendum required states to: implement a 9 inch minimum size restriction in the commercial and recreational yellow eel fisheries, require the use of 1⁄2 by 1⁄2 mesh in the commercial yellow eel pot fishery, decrease the recreational bag limit to 25 fish/angler/day, restricts the silver eel fishery, and restricts the development if pigmented eel fisheries.
+The addendum also set the minimum monitoring standards for states and requires increased reporting in the commercial fishery.
+The Board chose to delay action on the glass eel management measures and will address this fishery through Draft Addendum IV.